Vets on Wheels, Odisha (Mobile Veterinary Service)

 6. Conduct and/or participate in programs on creating awareness and building capacity amongst stakeholders who deal with wildlife emergencies and human-wildlife conflict

-7. The MVS unit is also assisting the FD in identifying suitable frontline staff at a divisional/range level to become part of a rescue team.
+7. The MVS unit is also assisting the Forest Department in identifying suitable frontline staff at a divisional/range level to become part of a rescue team.
 They are being equipped and regularly trained on various aspects of handling wildlife, conflict-animal management and best practices on rescue and rehabilitation.

-In the long run, the MVS unit operating in the Similipal biosphere reserve is planned to be operationalized with a larger “one health” approach.
+In the long run, the MVS unit operating in the Similipal biosphere reserve aims to adopt a larger “one health” approach.
 The “one health” concept is an interdisciplinary collaborative approach to human-wildlife and ecosystem health at close interfaces, of which the MVS unit plays a pivotal role in being responsible for wildlife health and monitoring of livestock and human health at close interfaces.

 PARTNERS: Odisha Forest Department, Medico Electrodes